willematack/MarketMaker-RL-Captone/readme.md

 next.

 ## Issues
-* plot inventory value and add invenotry to QL-agent.

 * get Q-Learning agent working and look for possible 3rd party libraries to help

 ## Tasks (not started)
 * create GUI
 * Generalize our agent so that it can use any RL algorithm (Q-learning, etc.)
-* Implement Q-learning libraries for our agent instead of using matrices
+* make trader demand function more realistic

 ## Tasks (started)
-* Track inventory and transactions
+* Track inventory
-* Visualize inventory and trades over time, plot
-* Create more detailed simulation diagram

 ## tasks (done)
 * plot ref price
 * track trades
+* Visualize trades over time, plot
+* Create more detailed simulation diagram